WEREMSOFT/raylib-wiki-fork/External-dependencies.md

 Note that [physac](https://github.com/raysan5/raylib/blob/develop/src/physac.h) and [rlua](https://github.com/raysan5/raylib/blob/develop/src/rlua.h) are additional raylib modules, single-header and not included in default raylib compilation.

-Note that raylib support multiple platforms and, consequently, not all library dependencies from above are the same for all the platforms.
-As commented, some of the above libraries included in raylib are single-file header-only libraries (`stb_image`, `stb_image_write`, `stb_image_resize`, `stb_vorbis`, `jar_mod`, `jar_xm`, `glad`), those libraries only depend on the C standard library for the target platform (libc, bionic) and are compiled together with raylib, no need for additional library linkage.
-But some other libraries require external linkage.
-Here it is a detailed list:
+Note that raylib supports multiple platforms and, consequently, not all library dependencies from above are the same for all supported platforms.
+As commented, some of the above libraries included in raylib are single-file header-only libraries (`stb_image`, `stb_image_write`, `stb_image_resize`, `stb_vorbis`, `jar_mod`, `jar_xm`, `glad`), those libraries only depend on the C standard library for the target platform (libc, bionic) and are compiled together with raylib—no need for additional library linkage.
+Some other libraries require external linkage.
+Here is a detailed list:

 PLATFORM | external dependencies | Notes
 --- | :---: | ---